MarcelMeurer/LogAnalytics-for-Citrix-and-RDS/README.md

 The agents combine data from different sources and send them to your OMS Log Analytics workspace in Azure.
 There is no other infrastructure needed: No SQL server, no windows server.
 Nothing else!
 The data are saved and analyzed in Azure.

+Note: The legal owner of this solution is sepago Gmbh, Dillenburger Str.
+83, 51105 Cologne, Germany - https://www.sepago.com

 Go to [http://loganalytics.sepago.com](http://loganalytics.sepago.com) to download the agent and learn more.